TrellixVulnTeam/swahilipython_SCMU/Doc/library/subprocess.rst

 Legacy Shell Invocation Functions
 ---------------------------------

-This module also provides the following legacy functions from the 2.x ``commands`` module.
+This module also provides the following legacy functions kutoka the 2.x ``commands`` module.
 These operations implicitly invoke the system shell and none of the guarantees described above regarding security and exception handling consistency are valid for these functions.